Dodge Challenger Insurance Rates

 Policy rates by type of insurance:

-Prices include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all 50 U.S. states and for all Challenger models.
+Price estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Prices are averaged for all states and for all Challenger models.

 Price Range Variability

-For a driver around age 40, Dodge Challenger insurance rates range from as cheap as $588 for your basic liability-only policy to the much higher price of $2,792 for coverage for higher-risk drivers.
+For a driver in their 40's, Dodge Challenger insurance rates go from the low end price of $588 for minimum levels of liability insurance to the much higher price of $2,792 for a driver required to buy high-risk insurance.

 Urban vs. Rural Price Range